 e) that additional services are allocated in some countries by footnotes RR No. 5.330 (fixed and mobile) and RR No. 5.331 (radionavigation) in the frequency band 1 240-1 300 MHz;

 f) that the amateur and amateur-satellite services continually develop their use of the frequency band 1 240-1 300 MHz in accordance with the RR 1.56 and 1.57,

+g) that the maximum power of amateur stations is fixed by the administrations

+concerned as stipulated in RR No. 25.7.

 [{20220601 ed: Find somewhere else for this text here so that it is not lost, we need to be careful about making sure the text reflects the sentiment and is possible to do because it’s different in various countries}